 I thank John for demonstrating true brotherly kindness by inviting a Mormon, and fellow follower of Christ, to share my voice.

 You made it!
 I thank all who took the time to read this post.
 In celebration, here is one last song.
 It is one of my very favorite hymns.
-To read the story and lyrics and watch a music video go to: I Believe In Christ, The Hymn, or you may play the audio here:
+To read the story go to: I Believe In Christ, The Hymn, or you may simply play and enjoy:

 Jesus Christ lives!
 He will return to earth again to rule and reign.
 I believe in His power to heal hearts and bring peace.
 May His spirit and blessings be with you.